Prayer is Powerful to Change Things!

 1 Now it came to pass, as He was praying in a certain place, when He ceased, that one of His disciples said to Him, “Lord, teach us to pray, as John also taught his disciples.”
 2 So He said to them, “When you pray, say: ‘Our Father in heaven, hallowed be Your name.
 Your kingdom come.
 Read the rest…

 You see, people often pray: “Give me,” “Give me…” Here, Jesus reminds us: “Give me, forgive me, lead me, deliver me.”
 This is what most Christians do.
 They pray primarily for themselves and nothing else.
-But if we analyze this closely, we will see that the Lord gives us a key to make our a powerful that changes things.
+But if we analyze this prayer closely, we will see that the Lord gives us a key to make our prayer a powerful prayer that changes things.

 Look at Acts 12.
 The wicked King Herod has just killed Apostle James.
 The whole church is in fear.
 Now Peter is arrested.
 The king, seeing that the crowd appreciated his act against James, wants to kill Peter as well.